Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 How to Get a Hermit Crab to Change Shells

 Temporarily separate the hermit crab from its tank mates.
 When one hermit crab changes shell, it sparks a trade among others.
-The Annual Review of Sociology calls this a vacancy chain.
-Also, a dominant hermit crab would demand the first refusal of a new shell.

 Why Doesn’t My Hermit Crab Come Out?